material-motion/material-motion/material_motion/dictionary.md

 # Material Motion Dictionary

 This is a definition of the Terms used by the Material Motion team in their Expressions.
-All Material Motion Terms are expected to adhere to this guide.
+All Material Motion Term implementations are expected to adhere to this guide.

+This guide is written primarily for engineers, though it can serve as a general reference of potential terminology.

 Terminology used here: